Anna Klasen

 Anna Klasen (born 15 November 1993) is a German tennis player.

-She has a career-high singles ranking by the Women's Tennis Association (WTA) of 426, achieved on 6 April 2015, and a doubles ranking of 341, achieved on 19 September 2016.
-Klasen has won two singles titles and 14 doubles titles on the ITF Circuit.
-Her younger sister Charlotte Klasen is also a professional tennis player.
+Klasen has a career-high singles ranking by the Women's Tennis Association (WTA) of world No. 426, achieved on 6 April 2015, and a doubles ranking of No. 341, achieved on 19 September 2016.
+She has won two singles titles and 15 doubles titles on the ITF Circuit.
+Her younger sister Charlotte Klasen was also a professional tennis player.

 Klasen made her WTA Tour main-draw debut at the 2022 Hamburg European Open in the doubles draw, partnering Tamara Korpatsch.